14Richa/msc-cs-23/Week1/README.md

 ##### Solution

-If 'j' is in 'A' I will remove the element at index 'j' from 'A.' and to fill the gap left by the removed element I will take the smallest element from 'H' and put it into 'A' and sort A.
+If 'j' is in 'A' I will remove the element at index 'j' from 'A.' and to fill the gap left by the removed element I will take the smallest element from 'H' and put it into 'A' and run a function(heapify) to maintain the heap property.

 ```